James W. Smolka

-James W. Smolka is Director of Flight Operations at NASA's Dryden Flight Research Center, Edwards, CA. As such, he is responsible for the Center's fleet of highly modified manned and unmanned aircraft that are flown on worldwide science, astronomy, and aeronautical flight research missions, as well as the flight and ground crews that fly and maintain them.
+Director of Flight Operations James W. Smolka is Director of Flight Operations at NASA's Armstrong Flight Research Center, Edwards, CA. He is responsible for the Center's fleet of highly modified manned and unmanned aircraft that are flown on worldwide science, astronomy, and aeronautical flight research missions, as well as the flight and ground crews that fly and maintain them.

-Before joining NASA, Smolka was an F-16 experimental test pilot with General Dynamics Corporation for two years at Edwards, including work as a project pilot with the Air Force/NASA Advanced Fighter Technology Integration F-16 Joint Test Force located at Dryden.
+Before joining NASA, Smolka was an F-16 experimental test pilot with General Dynamics Corporation for two years at Edwards, including work as a project pilot with the Air Force/NASA Advanced Fighter Technology Integration F-16 Joint Test Force.

 A long-time member, he was recently inducted as a Fellow at the Society of Experimental Test Pilots (SETP) 2012 Symposium, having attained a position of distinction in the field of experimental flight testing.
 Smolka has authored several technical publications and has taught a number of courses in the aerospace field for California State University, Fresno; California State Polytechnic University, Pomona; and Chapman College.
 He has accumulated more than 9,000 hours of flight time during his flying career.